Annunciation Byzantine Catholic Church

 Note: The schedule of services can vary from week to week; check the weekly schedule or BULLETIN for details.

-Sunday Liturgies: 10AM DIVINE LITURGYLITURGY WILL BE STREAMED
+Sunday Liturgies: 10AM DIVINE LITURGYLITURGY IS LIVE- STREAMED

 Holy Day Liturgies: 7:30 PM VIGIL VESPER/LITURGY & 9AM FEAST DAY DIVINE LITURGY.
 LITURGY WILL BE STREAMED.